ProUnit

 RUN expectError(YES).

-expectStop Sinalizes that a STOP is expected on the test.
+expectStop Signalizes that a STOP condition is expected on the test.

 RUN expectStop(YES).

-expectQuit Sinalizes that a QUIT is expected on the test.
+expectQuit Signalizes that a QUIT is expected on the test.

 RUN expectQuit(YES).